 Another point to which attention might be directed (which indeed may have been looked into) is the character of the articulation of the bones of the great toe in those races which make use of this digit.
 A casual observation on the skeleton of an Andaman shows that the articular surface of the first metatarsal with the entocuneiform is distinctly more rounded than in a European ; a feature in which there is an approach to the condition in the apes.
-It might have been presumed that some difference, similar to that in Europeans and Punjabites, would be found in digitigrade and plantigrade mammals ; but the result of a brief examination of skeletons of such forms is sufficiently surprising to be referred to ; for instance, in the lion there is a facet of the same of beaver and other rodents; it exists in some ruminants, as well as in the horse, but is only slightly developed in the tapir, and is absent in the Suidæ.
-Ind THE PARIS OBSERVATORY.
+It might have been presumed that some difference, similar to that in Europeans and Punjabites, would be found in digitigrade and plantigrade mammals ; but the result of a brief examination of skeletons of such forms is sufficiently surprising to be referred to ; for instance, in the lion there is a facet of the same ckian urs to found THE PARIS OBSERVATORY. nat in posiicular principal points referred to are indicated in the subjoined is absent in the Suidæ.